deepchecks/deepchecks/docs/source/user-guide/vision/data-classes/DetectionData.rst

 ===============================

 The DetectionData is a :doc:`data class </user-guide/vision/data-classes/index>` designed for object detection tasks.
-It is a subclass of the :class:`~deepchecks.vision.VisionData` class and is used to load and preprocess data for object detection related checks.
+It is a subclass of the :class:`~deepchecks.vision.VisionData` class and is used to help deepchecks load and interact with object detection data using a well defined format. detection related checks.

 For more info, please visit the API reference page: :class:`~deepchecks.vision.DetectionData`